-Date range of materials to be digitized \blacksquare
+Date range of materials to be digitized

 List your best estimate of the date range covered by the collection(s), in whole years.
-Dates should be formatted as YYYY BC/ AD - YYYY BC/AD (e.g., 356 BC - 1542 AD).

-- Enter the earliest and latest dates the original materials in the nominated collection(s) were created, in whole years. - Dates should be formatted as YYYY BC/AD YYYY BC/ AD (e.g., 356 BC - 1542 AD). - Do not include historic dates that characterize the subject matter of the collection(s).
+- Enter the earliest and latest dates the original materials in the nominated collection(s) were created, in whole years. - Dates should be formatted as YYYY BC/AD YYYY BC/AD (e.g., 356 BC - 1542 AD). - Do not include historic dates that characterize the subject matter of the collection(s).
 For example, if a nominated collection is the personal papers of a nineteenth-century specialist who studied Greek archaeology of the fifth century BC, the age range would fall in the nineteenth century and not the fifth century BC.

-Collection-level descriptions 🔳
+Collection-level descriptions

 If applicable, identify and provide the URL(s) for any collection-level descriptions currently available online.
-The existence of such descriptions is not a requirement for this award and there is no minimum level of description required before collections can be eligible for nomination for this program.
+The existence of such descriptions is not a requirement for this award and there is no minimum level of description required before collections can be eligible for digitization through this program.